Graduate Student Funding

 - Meal Per Diem and Lodging.
 Meals are paid at a flat per diem rate, you do not need receipts for meals.
 Lodging receipts must be in the traveler’s name, and show payment received.
 Meal and lodging per diem is limited to the business portion of the trip.
 Generally, the dates of the conference or meeting and one travel day before and after are allowable for reimbursement.
 Any additional days paid by the UO must be documented with a business purpose.
 Note that you cannot be reimbursed for meals listed on the conference schedule or included on registration forms.

-Please direct all questions about documentation for reimbursement or which expenses can be reimbursed to the department’s Office Manager.
+Please direct all questions about documentation for reimbursement or which expenses can be reimbursed to the department’s Business Manager.

 Defense Term Funding